Corral Hollow: Ecology and geology

-Corral Hollow is located at the junction of the San Joaquin Valley and the Coast Ranges which border it to the west.
+Corral Hollow is located at the junction of the San Joaquin Valley and the Diablo Range, an inner California Coast Range which borders it to the west.
 It is northernmost of a number of east-west valleys running from the Diablo Range into the San Joaquin Valley, and is the northern limit for a number of desert-adapted species of plants and animals, including glossy snakes, black-headed snakes, and spadefoot toads.
 Thanks to a migration between about 8,000 and 5,000 years ago, and the valley's remote location, a number of species one might expect to find in the Mojave desert live alongside the more familiar Bay Area species.
 Because of the habitat's rarity and proximity to the Bay Area, it has been heavily studied.
 Corral Hollow is also important as a wildlife corridor, leading from the Diablo Range into the San Joaquin Plain.

-The trees on the slopes of the valley include ghost pine, bigberry manzanita, and blue oak.
+The trees on the slopes of the valley include ghost pine (Pinus sabiniana), bigberry manzanita (Arctostaphylos glauca), and blue oak (Quercus douglasii).
 Unlike the rest of California, the pines on the slopes are lower in elevation than the oaks.
 This is possibly because the pines, which do not have to replace their foliage, do better in the nutrient-poor bedrock.
 The bedrock is of quartz-rich sandstone, and is part of the Eocene Tesla Formation.
 The trees on the floor of the valley consist of sycamores and fremont cottonwoods, standard along streams in the area.
 The soil in Corral Hollow consists of river-deposited pebbles and coarse sand lying unconformably on the sandstone.

 History

+Corral Hollow Canyon was occupied by Native Americans prior to European contact, and is within both Yokuts and Ohlone ancestral homelands.
+El Camino Viejo, an old Spanish colonial trail, passed through the valley, which was part of the routes of both Spanish and Mexican cattle-drivers, and gold-diggers during the Californian Gold Rush.
+The Spanish named Corral Hollow Creek El Arroyo de los Buenos Ayres (The Creek of the Good Winds).
+The canyon begins just west of the historical coal-mining town of Tesla, and includes also the clay-mining town of Carnegie, both of which were destroyed by a flood in 1911.
+Around 2001, the California government purchased an area of land around Tesla in order to allow off-road vehicles, which was protested by ecological organizations until the state passed a law banning that usage of the land in 2022.